w3c/longtasks/README.md

 https://wicg.github.io/longtasks/render-jank-demo.html

-### The "culprit" attribute
+### Pointing to the culprit
 Work in a browser is sometimes very frame specific, for instance a long running script.
 But sometimes, long tasks can happen due to more global things: a long GC that is process or frame-tree wide, for instance.

 Also, the security model of the web means that sometimes a long task will happen in an iframe that is unreachable from the observing frame.
 For instance, a long task might happen in a deeply nested iframe that is different from my origin.
 Or similarly, I might be an iframe doubly embedded in a document, and a long task will happen in the top-level browsing context.
-In the web security model, I can know from which direction the issue came, one of my ancestors or descendants, but to preserve the frame origin model, we must be careful about which URLs to disclose each frame.
+In the web security model, I can know from which direction the issue came, one of my ancestors or descendants, but to preserve the frame origin model, we must be careful about pointing to the specific iframe.

-The culprit field on long tasks is meant to enable observing frames to minimally understand where the blame rests for a long task.
-Currently, we propose setting "culprit" to different Window values depending on the case under consideration:
+The "name" and "attribution" fields on PerformanceLongTaskTiming together, minimally point to where the blame rests for a long task.
+The TaskAttributionTiming entry in "attribution" is populated based on the "name" field.

-* the Window of the observing frame, if we believe the long task to be due to this frame's work

-* the Window of the parent document if we believe the work to be related to the  parent context (showing parent context is subject to Referer policy).
+Currently the values of "name" and corresponsing "attribution" are:

+* "same-origin-self": long task is from within my own frame context
+* "same-origin-ancestor": long task is from a same-origin ancestor context;
+  * "attribution" points to same-origin culprit frame
+* "same-origin-descendant": long task is from a same-origin descendant context
+  * "attribution" points to same-origin culprit frame
+* "same-origin": long task is from an unreachable same-origin context
+* "cross-origin-ancestor": long task is from a cross-origin ancestor context
-* If the long task came from a misbehaving descendant frame:
+* "cross-origin-descendant": long task is from a cross-origin descendant context
-  * If the misbehaving frame is nested inside a child frame that is cross origin - then the culprit is the child frame's Window.
-  * If the misbehaving frame is same-origin and nested inside a same-origin child frame - then the culprit is the responsible frame’s Window.
+  * "attribution" points to first cross-origin child frame between my own frame and culprit frame
+* "cross-origin-unreachable": long task is from a cross-origin unreachable context
+* "multiple-contexts": multiple frame contexts were involved in the long task

-* null, if we believe the long task was due to something global, for instance some global GC event that is running that isn't reasonably attributed to one frame or another
+* "unknown": unknown indicates none of the above, long task could be due to something that is not captured yet (eg. layout) or something global such as GC.

 ## Privacy & Security